nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **TA (Teaching Assistant)**: An individual who is responsible for teaching a tutorial class of University students.
-* **TAHelper**: A contact management application to help TAs keep track of students in classes they teach
+* **TAHelper**: A contact management application to help TAs keep track of students in classLists they teach
 * **GUI**: Graphical User Interface
 * **MSS**: Main Success Scenario